Faiz-Anjum/ATM/README.md

 5. Change your PIN

+Script supports upto 10 user accounts, all totally customizable.

-This script is cross-platform and can run in both Windows and Debian based distros.
+This script is cross-platform and can run in both Windows and Debian based distros, however it is optimized for Windows.

 **Instruction for first time usuage**